ArcGIS Solutions

 Creating custom map symbols for the Sign Management solution

-Esri’s Sign Management solution, released last November, provides capabilities for government and transportation agencies to modernize their traffic sign collection, streamline maintenance and inspection activities, and understand asset conditions over time.
+Esri’s Sign Management solution provides capabilities for government and transportation agencies to modernize their traffic sign collection, streamline maintenance and inspection activities, and understand asset conditions over time.
 For many users, a big draw of this solution is the support for over 700 MUTCD sign codes.
 Of these 700 codes, over 150 have preconfigured symbology and default attributes, making data collection and management of signs even more streamlined.
 The symbols for these codes come from Esri’s Transportation Style, which contains a set of 2D symbols designed to work well for the transportation industry.

 Users frequently request the ability to configure a set of additional common signs with unique symbols for either additional MUTCD or locally defined sign codes, such as a state’s own MUTCD or a supplement to the national MUTCD.
 This blog includes detailed steps for adding unique symbols that represent the additional signs your organization is responsible for maintaining.